 When you think of sign language, you most likely imagine signers using their hands to form words and letters.
 However, hands are only one of the many different body language techniques that signers use to get their meaning across.
 In fact, much of the grammatical structure of sign language is not indicated by the signer’s hands.
 Here’s how an 11-year-old used sign language to save lives.

-While the hands are responsible for forming the words themselves, markers called non-manual elements control much of the language’s grammatical structure.
+While the hands are responsible for forming the words themselves, markers called non-manual elements control much of the language’s grammatical structure (these grammar rules have changed a lot in the last decade).
 Non-manual elements (or markers) are body language techniques that don’t use the hands.
 These include head movements, body positioning, and facial expressions.
 Used together with the signs, these elements give sign language a nuanced and extremely complicated grammatical structure.
 Linguist Andrea Lackner from Alpen-Adria University in Austria performed a pair of studies that show just how important these non-manual elements are to sign language users.

 For one study, the researchers played a video of someone using Austrian Sign Language, showing it to both sign language users and non-users.
 Then, they asked the participants to choose the moments in the video that they thought divided the phrases grammatically.
 The results were pretty stunning.
 The signers and non-signers mostly identified the same hand motions, such as pauses and repeated signs.
 However, far more signers than non-signers identified non-manual elements as crucial to the sentence’s grammatical meaning.
 This just goes to show that sign language is as complicated as any foreign language, with a grammatical structure that is challenging for non-users to understand.
 Watch Disneyland characters use sign language to surprise a deaf visitor.